What is the Access Program?

 - Complete the summer independent study program that provides the biblical foundation needed to succeed in BBC’s freshman level courses.

-- A two-week Thrive Class that provides coaching in how to succeed at BBC academically, socially, and spiritually.
+- A two-week Thrive Class that provides coaching in how to succeed academically, socially, and spiritually at BBC.

 - Weekly support, encouragement, and accountability throughout the first year through the Pace Cohort.